ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

     <!--The endpoint to your {{site.data.keyword.cos_full_notm}} instance in the payload JSON file should be the `direct` endpoint.
 You can find the `direct` endpoint to your {{site.data.keyword.cos_full_notm}} instance on the {{site.data.keyword.Bluemix_short}} dashboard by selecting cross regional resiliency, the location, which should preferably match the location of your {{site.data.keyword.iae_short}} instance, and then clicking on your service instance.
 You can copy the direct endpoint from the **Endpoints** page.-->

     This is a sample of what the provision.json file can look like.
 See [Architecture and concepts in serverless instances](/docs/AnalyticsEngine?topic=AnalyticsEngine-serverless-architecture-concepts) for a description of the provisioning parameters in the payload.

+    Note that both Spark 3.1 and Spark 3.3 are supported.
+If you don't specify a default  Spark runtime version when you create a service instance, Spark 3.1 is taken by default.

     ```json
     {